hhhuang/OwnTonePlayer/README.md

 <img src="https://github.com/hhhuang/OwnTonePlayer/blob/master/misc/player_gui.png?raw=true" width=640 />

 ### Browse the albums in the grid view
+Three sizes of the grid views are available.
+The player spends a number of seconds when it launchs the grid view or list view.
 <img src="https://github.com/hhhuang/OwnTonePlayer/blob/master/misc/player_gui_grid_view.png?raw=true" width=640 />

 ### Config the OwnTone server and select output devices
 <img src="https://github.com/hhhuang/OwnTonePlayer/blob/master/misc/setting.png?raw=true" width=640 />

+## Issues to Note
+### Added Dates
+The only time information returned by the OwnTone server is `time_added`, which is the time the file being imported into the database.
+`time_added` is less useful if you rebuild your database several times.
+The other time information stored in the OwnTone database, `time_modified`, is more useful since it is the last time the file being modifieid.
+The current OwnTone API does not return `time_modified` so you can hack the OwnTone database in the following way.

+1. Open the database

+    ```
+    sqlite3 songs3.db
+    ```

+2. Replace the `time_added` with `time_modified` for each file

+    ```sql
+    UPDATE files SET time_added = time_modified;
+    ```